 Companies use invoice factoring when they do not qualify for traditional bank financing.
-Companies that have experienced financial struggles or difficulty can qualify for factoring.
+Companies that experience financial struggles or difficulty can qualify for factoring.
 Factoring is an excellent way to rebuild financial strength, without adding additional debt to the bottom line.
 Factoring is an advance on an open invoice, not a loan, therefore the credit emphasis is on the client’s customer and their ability to pay the invoice.

 Most factoring companies have minimum volume requirements to qualify for a factoring program.
 Minimum volume requirements vary between factoring companies and are often flexible, especially for clients with the potential to grow.
 Because factoring fees are based on volume, lower volume minimums usually have higher fees.